ksgwxfan/climate-parser/README.md

 * Under "Weather Observation Type," select *Daily Summaries*
 * Determine desired range of dates. *Feel free to choose the earliest date possible.
 I don't know if there are any stations that go well beyond the late 1800s, but if so, the included Report functions only partially support data prior to 1811, but no errors should be encountered*
 * Search for "Stations" &rarr; Input desired location &rarr; Click "Search"
-* Attempt to find the major stations with data encompassing a long period of time and add them to your cart (Airports are good candidates)
+* Attempt to find the major stations which will have data encompassing long periods of time and add them to your cart (Airports are good candidates)
 * After adding the station(s) to your cart, hover over and click on cart data (on the right)
 * Select "Custom GHCN-Daily CSV," double-check your date range (it is amended to fit the range of the stations you selected), and click "Continue" at the bottom